“Painting is poetry

 never in prose.”

-This lovely representation of Picasso’s life is enhanced by the magical paintings not only of Picasso himself but of the great illustrator David Diaz.
+This lovely representation of Picasso’s life is enhanced by the magical paintings not only by Picasso himself but by the excellent illustrator David Diaz.
 The text consists of free verse poems focusing not so much on Picasso’s art per se but on the people and events influencing his art.

 For those of you who don’t know Picasso’s personal story, this poetic account manages to convey many of the highlights in a short and appealing form.
 Some of the poems, such as the one accompanying a reproduction of Picasso’s actual portrait of Gertrude Stein, incorporate original source material from biographies.
 I especially appreciated the stanza that speaks of the influence of Picasso: